 LNAHC Prep Course- This course is designed with our students in mind.
 Students learn and review critical skills needed for nursing program success.
-This guided program comprises 5 ATI Launch review modules as well as live classes that are important to success.
-Each student works asynchronously alongside a Nurse Educator for 6 weeks.
-The Nurse Educator assesses the student's knowledge and provides a personalized study plan.
-All successful students will be able to continue in the program.
+Included is a guided online ATI Launch program that contains foundational review modules used in conjunction with live classes that review topics such as basic math, emotional intelligence, nursing ethics, leadership and professionalism.
+All successful students will be able to continue to the nursing portion of the LPN program.

-Practical Nursing Care 1, 2, and 3- These Courses introduce the student to the fundamentals of nursing principles and skills and starts development of clinical skills needed to provide care to clients.
+Practical Nursing Care 1- This is an in-person course.
+This foundational course introduces the student to the fundamentals of nursing principles and skills and starts development of clinical skills needed to provide care to clients.
 Students study the nursing practice concepts used as an interdisciplinary approach to provide care to adult and elderly clients.
-The Nursing Process, which is a problem-solving method used by the Practical/Vocational nurse, is introduced to assist in the adaptation of care plans and implementation of planned care in the clinical setting.
-The course presents principles of health promotion, maintenance, and restoration across the lifespan.
+The nursing process is introduced to assist in the adaptation of care plans and implementation of planned care in the clinical setting.
 Laboratory and clinical experiences reinforce theory concepts.
+This course is a prerequisite for Practical Nursing Care 2.